stevekutz/react_router_demo/README.md

  - Route
  - Switch

 A React application is typically composed of multiple React components with each component representing a specific view.
 React Router allows your React application to select a specific view while hiding the other available views.
-Each view is distinguished by a unique `route` that is defined with the `Route` component.
+Each view is distinguished by a unique `route` that is defined with `path` prop of the `Route` component.
 Accessing these views is called `routing`.
 The highest view of your React application, usually `App.js`, should to be wrapped in the `BrowserRouter`component.
 This enables routing within `App` and any child components.
 The `Route` component has a `path` prop that corresponds to a specific view.
 If a match occurs, the `Route component` will renders its children. `Route` will render `null` if a match is not found.